 School Break Activities for Kids

 Play games: Pull out some board games that haven’t been played in awhile and challenge your kids to play them all.
+Check out this list of 100+ games for families to enjoy.

 Host a play date: I have found that as kids get older, play dates aren’t really anymore work because the friends keep each other entertained.
 Even better – as a parent if they want to do a swap.
 Your kids go to their house for one day and you host a day.